neoneye/arcathon-docker-image/ARCathon2023/readme.md

 ## Changes between iteration 62 and iteration 63

 I have added a `SolveOneColor` solver.
 There are 17 tasks out of the 800 public ARC tasks, that outputs a single color.
-This code solves 10 of the tasks.
-And by happy accident solve 6 of the tasks.
-Only 1 of the tasks is unsolved.
+This code solves 9 of the tasks.
+And by happy accident solve 5 of the tasks.
+And 3 of the tasks are unsolved.

 I have made no tweaks to the logistic regression.